Japanese macaque: Diet

 The Japanese macaque is omnivorous and eats a variety of foods.
 More than 213 species of plants are included in the macaque's diet.
-They also eat insects, bark, and soil.
+They also eat insects, bark, and soil, as well as flowers and some nectar.
 On Yakushima Island, fruit, mature leaves, and fallen seeds are primarily eaten.
 The macaque also eats fungi, ferns, invertebrates, and other parts of plants.
 In addition, in Yakushima, their diets vary seasonally with fruits being eaten in the summer and herbs being eaten in the winter.
 Farther north, macaques mostly eat seasonal foods such as fruit and nuts to store fat for the winter, when food is scarce.
-On the northern island of Kinkasan, macaques mostly eat fallen seeds, herbs, young leaves, and fruits.
+On the northern island of Kinkasan, macaques mostly eat fallen seeds, herbs, young leaves, and fruits, especially of the Japanese barberry (Berberis thunbergii) and Japanese zelkova (Zelkova serrata).
 When preferred food items are not available, macaques dig up underground plant parts (roots or rhizomes) or eat soil and fish.

 Distribution and habitat

 The Japanese macaque is the northernmost-living non-human primate.
-It is found on three of the four main Japanese islands: Honshu, Shikoku, and Kyushu.
+It is found on three of the four main Japanese islands, south of the Blakiston's Line: Honshu, Shikoku, and Kyushu.
 The northernmost populations live on the Shimokita Peninsula, the northernmost point of Honshu.
 Several of Japan's smaller islands are inhabited by macaques as well.
 The southernmost population living on Yakushima Island is a subspecies of the mainland macaques, M. fuscata yakui.
 A study in 1989 estimated the total population of wild Japanese macaques to be 114,431 individuals.

 The Japanese macaque lives in a variety of habitats.
 It inhabits subtropical forests in the southern part of its range and subarctic forests in mountainous areas in the northern part of its range.
 It can be found in both warm and cool forests, such as the deciduous forests of central and northern Japan and the broadleaf evergreen forests in the southwest of the islands.
 Warm temperate evergreen and broadleaf forests and cool temperate deciduous broadleaf forests are the most important habitats for macaques.

-In 1972, a troop of approximately 150 Japanese macaques was relocated from Kyoto to a primate observatory in southwest Texas, United States.
+In 1972, a troop of approximately 150 Japanese macaques were relocated from Kyoto to a primate observatory in southwest Texas, United States.
 The observatory is an enclosed ranch-style environment and the macaques have been allowed to roam with minimal human interference.
 At first, many perished in the unfamiliar habitat, which consists of arid brushland.
 The macaques eventually adapted to the environment, learned to avoid predators (such as eagles, coyotes, and rattlesnakes), and they learned to forage for mesquite beans, cactus fruits, and other foods.
 The surviving macaques flourished, and by 1995, the troop consisted of 500 to 600 individuals.
 In 1996, hunters maimed or killed four escaped macaques; as a result, legal restrictions were publicly clarified and funds were raised to establish a new 186 acre sanctuary near Dilley, Texas.
 In 1999, the Animal Protection Institute took over management of the sanctuary and began to rescue other species of primates.
 As of 2017, the troop cohabitated with six other species of macaque.